Ryan-L-UK/HeartOfWinter/Sources/Adventures/Adv 4.6.md

 As the characters push into Ulgoth's Beard, they near a weathered farm surrounded by crops that look healthier than those they saw in the Ribbon.
 Not everything about the farm is hopeful, though:

-<em> Growls and excited yipping resound from the field surrounding a nearby farm.
-The source isn't clear, but from the motion of the tall crops, something moves swiftly through the fields parallel to the road. </em>
+> Growls and excited yipping resound from the field surrounding a nearby farm.
+The source isn't clear, but from the motion of the tall crops, something moves swiftly through the fields parallel to the road.

 A character who succeeds on a DC 12 Wisdom (Perception) check realizes two groups are moving through the fields, one in pursuit of the other, though the dense crops block their view.
 Characters who enter the fields find visibility reduced to 10 feet.
 A character who succeeds on a DC 14 Wisdom (Survival) check finds the trail of whatever just moved through the fields and can easily follow it.